jamsch/expo-speech-recognition/README.md

 ## Polyfilling the Web SpeechRecognition API

 > [!IMPORTANT]
-> This is intended for projects that rely on third party libraries that use the Web Speech API\*\*.
+> This is intended for projects that rely on third party libraries that use the Web Speech API.
 If you're using this library directly, you should use the [Direct Module API](#direct-module-api) instead.

 If you intend to polyfill the `webkitSpeechRecognition` or `SpeechRecognition` globals for use with external libraries, you can use the `ExpoWebSpeechRecognition` class to do so.